Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 		- Biologist [[Cedar Zendikar]]: "After a period of lower births, the auroch population is rising at last."
 (Wip)
 			- Foreshadowing for the Badawi Hunter tribe.
 Introducing a new NPC

 Free choice whether they visit Verdant to inform them on the current situation or explore more of the city.
-If they do so and report to Verdant with the information, they will receive part of the reward, let's say about 400 gp each
+If they do so and report to Verdant with the information, they will receive part of the reward, let's say about 400 gp each.

 - City POIs are
 	- [[Great Acadamy of Arcane Arts|Magic school]] (inaccessible due to lessons) in centroscopia